evennia/evennia/docs/2.x/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Adding-Commands.md.txt

 Coincidentally, this is also how you replace default commands in Evennia!jj To replace e.g. the command `get`, you just give your replacement command the `key` 'get' and add it here - since it's added after `super()`, it will replace the default version of `get`.
 ```
 This works the same way as when you added `CmdEcho` to your `MyCmdSet`.
 The only difference cmdsets are automatically added to all Characters/Accounts etc so you don't have to do so manually.
 We must also make sure to import the `CmdEcho` from your `mycommands` module in order for this module to know about it.
-The period `.` in  `from .mycommands import ...` means that we are telling Python that `mycommands.py` sits in the same directory as this current module.
+The period ''`.`'' in  `from . import mycommands` means that we are telling Python that `mycommands.py` sits in the same directory as this current module.
+We want to import the entire module.
+Further down we access `mycommands.CmdEcho` to add it to the character cmdset.

+> Hint: You can add all commands in another cmdset to your cmdset, by simply importing that cmdset and do `self.add(TheOtherCmdSet)`!
+This is an easy way to add a lot of commands to your default cmdset with minimal code.
+Evennia contribs usually distribute new commands this way, so you can easily add them in one go.

 Just `reload` the server and your `echo` command will be available again.
 There is no limit to how many cmdsets a given Command can be a part of.